Uber offers free lifts to women voting for first time in a Saudi election

 The initiative is part of a wider campaign by Al-Nahda to get Saudi women to vote and to campaign for gender equality.

-Saudi Arabia is the only country that bars women from driving and requires them to have a male “guardian” who can stop them traveling, marrying, working and from some medical procedures.
+Saudi Arabia is the only country that bars women from driving and requires them to have a male “guardian” who can stop them travelling, marrying, working and from some medical procedures.

 Saudi Arabia is the last country in the world to allow women to vote except for the Vatican City where male cardinals elect the pope.